-Foden to miss Ukraine game after appendix surgery
+Foden ruled out after surgery to remove appendix

 Gareth Southgate has chosen not to call up a replacement for the 22-year-old Manchester City midfielder, meaning he has 20 players available for the game at Wembley.

-Chelsea's Reece James withdrew on Saturday with an "ongoing issue".
+Chelsea full-back Reece James withdrew on Saturday with an "ongoing issue".

 Luke Shaw is suspended after a red card in the 2-1 win over Italy on Thursday.